stone-payments/stoneco-guidelines/backend/python/README.md

 ##### 11.1.2.
 Function polymorfism

-In Python, objects of different types can have a the same type of interfaces or protocols implemented, while the operation performed is understood in a different way.
+In Python, objects of different types can have the same type of interfaces or protocols implemented, while the operation performed is understood in a different way.
 For example, the + operation can be applied both to strings and to numbers with a different interpretation, concatenation in the first case and addition in the second:

 ```python
 >>> 'spam' + 'eggs'